Life in Late Stage Capitalism

 - Britain’s opioid crisis takes on U.S. dimension.
 The number of prescriptions in England and Wales had risen from 14 million in 2008 to 23 million last year.
 113,000 opioid prescriptions are dispensed by general practitioners every day.

-- English private jails more violent than public ones.
+- Private jails in England and Wales more violent than public ones.

 - Monsanto compiled enemy list: